emredag/bil-bakalim/docs/tasks/07-sound-system.md

 ## 🎯 Objective

-Implement a complete sound system using Web Audio API to provide audio feedback for all game actions.
-Create 7 distinct sound effects using synthesized audio (no external sound files) with volume control and mute functionality as specified in PRD Section 10.
+Implement a complete sound system using Web Audio API to provide **TV show quality** audio feedback for all game actions.
+Create 7 distinct sound effects using synthesized audio (no external sound files) with low latency, volume controls (master + mute toggle), and accessibility (audio notifications with visual equivalents) as specified in PRD Section 10 and ui-ux-design.md#sound.

 ---